Some people will tell you, sincerely, that the movie King Kong was inspired by an expedition to Komodo Island.

 And be warned… Komodo dragons are dangerous!

-As I walk into the main camps of the two islands I visit – Rinca and Komodo – I can see some dragons laying on the ground.
+As I walk into the main camps of the two islands I visit – Rinca Island and Komodo Island – I can see some dragons laying on the ground.

 They seem docile and slow… but with sharp teeth and large claws, I keep my distance.